Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Background

 When it comes to blockchain, there is an argument that the ability to access it (e.g., to control cryptocurrency) should, on its own, be considered a dangerous capability.
-Given the ease with which cryptocurrency can be swapped for goods and services, acquiring cryptocurrency is virtually indistinguishable from the ability to acquire resources, which is often independently considered a dangerous capability \citep{barnes2023dangerous}.
+Given the ease with which cryptocurrency can be swapped for goods and services, acquiring cryptocurrency is virtually indistinguishable from the ability to acquire resources, which is independently considered a dangerous capability \citep{barnes2023dangerous}.
 Certainly, it is a stepping stone towards the dangerous capability of self-replication, a key component of which is the ability to acquire resources (e.g., compute) \citep{phuong2024evaluatingfrontiermodelsdangerous, openai2023gpt4system}.
-This is presumably why METR, in evaluating whether a model possesses the dangerous capability of self-replication, tests whether it can ``[s]et up a Bitcoin wallet that is ready to send and receive payments'' \citep{kinniment2024evaluatinglanguagemodelagentsrealistic, barnes2023dangerous}.
+This is presumably why METR, in evaluating whether a model possesses the dangerous capability of self-replication, tests whether it can set up a Bitcoin wallet \citep{kinniment2024evaluatinglanguagemodelagentsrealistic, barnes2023dangerous}.

-Beyond self-replication, we argue that access to blockchain can be a stepping stone towards multiple other dangerous capabilities; we enumerate ways this can happen in Table~\ref{table:dangerous}.
-While these dangerous capabilities may not, on their own, be harmful, they are an important precursor of AI harm --- especially catastrophic AI harm --- and therefore relevant to our analysis.
+Beyond self-replication, we argue that access to blockchain can be a stepping stone towards multiple other dangerous capabilities; these are enumerated in Table~\ref{table:dangerous}.
+While these dangerous capabilities may not, on their own, be harmful, they are an important precursor of AI harm --- especially catastrophic AI harm --- and thus relevant to our analysis.